canjs/canjs/index.md

 ### Size

-Ontop of jQuery, CanJS is 8.2k.
+On top of jQuery, CanJS is 8.2k.
 Here's some other frameworks for comparison:

  - Backbone 8.3kb (with Underscore.js)
  - Angular 24kb